yorkie/mailcore.node/docs/API.md

 * start Number|String
 * end Number|String
-* option Number|Object|null TODO
+* option Array|String, default value: `["uid", "flags", "headers", "internal-date"]`
 * callback Function

-Fetches the messages from you selected folder.
+Fetches the messages from your selected folder.
+The element of `option` array could be the below listed string:

+* uid
+* flags
+* headers
+* structure
+* internal-date
+* full-headers
+* header-subject
+* gmail-labels
+* gmail-message-id
+* gmail-thread-id
+* size

+And the element of `option` could also be custom header string like `X-Mailer`, `X-Envelope-Sender`, `X-Mailing-List` and etc.

 #### imap.search(query, callback)